oracle-cne/ocne/doc/cluster-management/olvm.md

 an infrastructure Machine controller (OLVMMachine CRD).
 Both are housed in a single operator.
 This provider interacts with OLVM using the [oVirt REST API.](https://www.ovirt.org/documentation/doc-REST_API_Guide/)

 Machine and OLVMMachines are CAPI resources.
-There is an OLVM VM created for each Machine.
+There is an OLVM VM created for each machine.
 Each VM contains a single Kubernetes node.

-The oVirt instance is the same as the oVirt installation.
-It is where the oVirt console runs, the oVirt engine, etc.
+The OLVM instance refers to the OLVM installation running on a set of servers.
+It is where the OLVM console runs, the OLVM oVirt engine, etc.

 The term `external IPs` describes a range of static IPs within the subnet of the network that the VMs are attached to.
 These IPs much be reachable from each node in the cluster, and from the Cluster API boostrap cluster.
 The `virtual IP` is the